-Social Security, a hard-won achievement of the New Deal, is the only thing standing between over 1/3 of American seniors and poverty.
+Social Security, a hard-won achievement of the New Deal, is the only thing standing between many American seniors and poverty.
 We must reject attempts to delay retirement, reduce benefits, and privatize this public treasure.

 Social Security has been often and wrongly called a “Ponzi scheme” by Wall Street operatives because current beneficiaries rely on contributions from current workers.
 Indeed, Social Security relies on the health of the US economy.
 Yet it has continued to function with a surplus despite decades of economic decline.
 In the robust economy made possible by the program outlined here, Social Security will continue to deliver at improved levels for America's seniors, widows and disabled for many decades into the future.